ushahidi/SiLCC/README.md

 1. Create an instance of Ubuntu 10.04 LTS (Lucid Lynx).
 2. Open up a SSH terminal to your new instance.
 3. Run the deployment script: ``curl https://github.com/ushahidi/SiLCC/raw/master/deploy/ubuntu-lucid.sh | bash``
+4. Open your browser and point it to: ``http://ip.of.your.new.instance:5002``

 Bindings
 --------